AFGHANISTAN – The Trip

 Temperatures in the central highlands are below freezing for most of the winter, and snow is common at higher elevations.
 Summertime highs in lower elevations (such as Jalalabad or Mazar-e Sharif) can exceed 50°C/120°F. In higher areas such as Kabul, summer temperatures can be 30°C/90°F and winter around 0°C/30°F. The most pleasant weather in Kabul is during April, May and September.

 Terrain.
-Mostly rugged mountains; plains in north and southwest.
-The Hindu Kush mountains run northeast to southwest, dividing the northern provinces from the rest of the country, with the highest peaks found in the northern Wakhan Corridor.
+Mostly rugged mountains; and plains in the north and southwest.
+The Hindu Kush mountains run northeast to southwest, dividing the northern provinces from the rest of the country, with the highest peaks in the northern Wakhan Corridor.
 South of Kandahar is desert.

 The lowest point is Amu Darya at 258 m, and the highest is Nowshak at 7,485 m.